“Kia tu, kia puawai tu kaha te whānau ora – With a strong and healthy family, we are all strengthened.”

 Centre Director and Registered Psychologist

-Suzi is a registered psychologist who has over 20 years' experience working with children and families.
-She spent 14 years working for Child Youth and Family Services providing psychological assessments and interventions for families where care and protection issues were identified.
+Suzi is a registered psychologist who has 30 years' experience working with children and families.
+She spent a significant amount of her working life providing psychological assessments and interventions for families where care and protection issues were identified.
 A strong focus in her work was interviewing children in the joint Police and Child Youth and Family Services Evidential Unit assessing possible abuse and working with children who had experienced trauma as the result of abuse.

 Assessment of parenting, delivery of parenting and child interventions, high and complex needs cases and supervision for a range of professionals in the child and family area are part of her private practice work.
 She is an accredited trainer for Triple P International, delivering training to professionals in New Zealand, the UK and Canada.